Mangosata/Group_D_Gomoku/README.md

 ![clion_run](clion_run.png)

-If you are using other editors or IDEs in Windows, please follow the official tutorial https://www.gtk.org/docs/getting-started/hello-world/.
+If you are using other editors or IDEs in Windows and you want to run this graphical version, please follow the official tutorial https://www.gtk.org/docs/getting-started/hello-world/.